NoxOrg/Nox.Reference/src/Nox.Reference.Data.World/README.md

 		`

 ### 2. Use dependency injection:
-- Initially World data context should be registered in dependency container ` services.AddWorldContext();
+- Initially, World data context should be registered in the dependency container ` services.AddWorldContext();
 `

-Then is simply be aquired using DI
+Then is simply be acquired using DI

     class ConsumerService
 	{